The National Library of Israel – Visitors Guide

 Notes:

 • We wanted to join the tour for the general public, but all the tickets were sold out.
-The earliest available date was in six weeks.
+The earliest available date was six weeks away.
 Hence, if you can, order tickets in advance.

-• The library workers told us that some exhibits had been moved to a safe place due to the situation with Iran.
+• The library staff informed us that some exhibits had been relocated to a secure location due to the situation with Iran.

 At the Library

-We could not find tour tickets, but we decided to visit since we were in the area.
+We couldn’t find any tour tickets, but we decided to visit anyway since we were in the area.

 There were poufs on different floors of the library.
 Each pouf was decorated according to a book, and on floor 0, at the main reception, we received a free booklet with a story to read on each pouf.